AbbassHazimeh/Mayyel-Sawbna/README.md

 ## Features
 - User authentication (login and registration)
-- Data management through PHP and MySQL
+- Dynamic content management using PHP and MySQL
-- Dynamic content rendering based on user actions
 - Form validation and error handling
+- Admin panel for managing records (if applicable)
+- Responsive design with HTML and CSS

 ---

 ## Technologies Used
 - **Backend:** PHP
 - **Database:** MySQL
-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS

 ---